kubernetes/website/content/en/docs/reference/access-authn-authz/service-accounts-admin.md

 Starting from v1.13, you can migrate a service account volume to a projected volume when the `BoundServiceAccountTokenVolume` feature gate is enabled.
-The serviceaccount token will expire after 1 hour or the pod is deleted.
+The service account token will expire after 1 hour or the pod is deleted.
 See more details about [projected volume](docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection).

 ### Token Controller